 Over the last year, many resources were created to provide support for managers and employees as they transitioned to working from home.
-As we start returning to ‘normal’, similar support needs to be in place.
+As we start returning to ‘normal’, similar support needs to be in place for the returning workforce to pre-covid era.

 The Time Has Come